fsharp/fslang-design/RFCs/FS-1090-Generic-struct-type-whose-fields-are-all-unmanaged-types-is-unmanaged.md

 let error = Test<MyStructGeneric<int>>()
   ------------^^^^^^^^^^^^^^^

-stdin(6,13): error FS0001: A generic construct requires that the type 'Test<int>' is an unmanaged type
+stdin(6,13): error FS0001: A generic construct requires that the type 'MyStructGeneric<int>' is an unmanaged type
 ```

 This proposal aims to eliminate this restriction by treating generic struct type `unmanaged` if all its fields are `unmanaged`.